 Bring in Hanging Baskets

 If you're low on space—or simply want to switch things up—skip the petunias and stuff your hanging baskets with your favorite herbs.
 Trailing and spreading herbs like thyme and rosemary work well, or you can plant several different seedlings in one basket for more variety.
-Then simply hang it in a sunny spot and harvest as needed.
+Then, simply hang it in a sunny spot and harvest as needed.

 Turn a blank, boring wall into a charming, space-saving vertical herb garden.
 You can use shelving or brackets to display individual pots of your favorite culinary and medicinal herbs.
-You can also purchase fabric planters repurposed wood pallets that have been outfitted with pockets of landscape fabric in which to plant that will give your wall of herbs an even fuller look.
+You can also purchase fabric planters, or repurposed wood pallets that have been outfitted with pockets of landscape fabric in which to plant that will give your wall of herbs an even fuller look.
 This setup is ideal for an outdoor space, like a roof deck or patio wall.

-Try a LED Herb Garden Kit
+Try an LED Herb Garden Kit

 If your windowsills are already full of sun-loving houseplants, you can still have fresh, flavorful herbs at your fingertips.
 Just pick up a compact, all-in-one hydroponic herb garden kit like the Aerogarden Sprout, the Smart Garden, or the Modern Sprout Smart Growhouse.
 An LED light above the plants supplies the light, while a vessel below holds water and nutrients for your plants to soak up—no soil needed.